Vieille Montagne: History

 After he developed an original refining process, Belgian industrialist Jean-Jacques Dony received a decree from the Napoleonic authorities in 1806, allowing him to mine the zinc ore deposit at La Vieille Montagne near Liège.
 At that time, the area belonged to the French département of the Ourthe.
 After Napoleon's defeat, in 1816 the département was divided between Prussia, the Netherlands and the neutral zone of Neu-Moresnet, which contained the zinc mine.
 The Société des Mines et Fonderies de Zinc de la Vieille-Montagne (lit.
 ‘Vieille Montagne Zinc Mining Company and Foundries’) was created in 1837, after the independence of Belgium (which took over the Dutch claim to the neutral zone).

+The workers of the VM were recruited by Joseph Wharton in the mid-19th century to help him start his metallurgical business.
+At the time the name of the manager of VM was De Gee, who obtained a patent to make zinc oxide by burning a mixture of coal and zinc ore.

 The Belgian mine continued its operation until the end of the nineteenth century, when a workforce of 300 produced 8,500 ton of crude zinc annually.

 The company opened a second zinc mine in Zinkgruvan in Sweden, which is still in operation.
 It also ran a harbour in Åmmeberg to ship the zinc.
 The ore was shipped to another affiliate in Balen, Belgium.

 The Société des Mines et Fonderies de Zinc de la Vieille-Montagne company of Belgium (or ‘VM’ for short) came to England in 1896, specifically to the small remote village of Nenthead in the Pennine Hills of Cumbria.
 The company survived two world wars and the inter-war economic depression, as well as fluctuations in the geological supply and market demand for zinc and lead.
 Then in 1949, after fifty-three years of operation, the VM sold its mineral leases, plant and equipment and left.